 Museum staff provide training in internationally recognized environmental education programs for teachers.
 These programs can be conducted for teachers of all subjects and grade levels either in your school or at the Museum.
 These workshops are excellent for informal educators such as scout leaders, camp leaders, and youth leaders of any kind!

-The Museum offers environmental education programs, "Project WILD", "Project WET" and "Growing UP WILD", with CEU credits available.
-For details, contact Angel Rohnke or Megan Fedrick at 601-576-6000.
+The museum offers environmental education programs, "Project WILD", "Project WET", "Growing UP WILD", and several other workshops with CEU credits available.
+Workshops are available statewide.
+For details, contact Nicole Smith at 601-576-6000.

 Project WILD is an interdisciplinary conservation and environmental education program emphasizing wildlife that is designed for educators of kindergarten through twelfth grade.

 Project WILD capitalizes on the natural interest that children and adults have in wildlife by providing hands-on activities that enhance all subject and skill areas and by addressing the need for human beings to develop as responsible citizens of our planet.

 The program provides effective methods to teach problem solving and decision making, while teaching students how to think, not what to think.
 Materials include two activity guides for K-12 grade educators: the Project WILD K-12 Activity Guide focuses on wildlife and habitat, and the Project Wild Aquatic Guide emphasizes aquatic wildlife and aquatic ecosystems.